chef/automate/components/docs-chef-io/content/automate/ha_workflow.md

 1. Create the certificate for the Chef Automate and Chef Server load balancers.
 1. Log in as a root in the Bastion host.
-1. Execute the command, _`./chef-automate init-config-ha aws_, which generates **config.toml** file with default settings and installs latest deployment package.
+1. Execute the command, _`./chef-automate init-config-ha aws_, which generates **config.toml** file with default settings and installs the latest deployment package.
-1. Execute the command, _./chef-automate provision-infra config.toml_, which downloads Habitat, creates deployment workspace (_/hab/a2\_deploy\_workspace_), and provisions the infrastructure on AWS.
+1. Execute the command, _./chef-automate provision-infra config.toml_, which downloads Habitat, and creates deployment workspace (_/hab/a2\_deploy\_workspace_), and provisions the infrastructure on AWS.

 1. Specify the following edits in the **config.toml** file:
    1. SSH pair name, key file path, chef automate nodes, number of PostgreSQL nodes, number of Chef Server, and ElasticSearch nodes.